Reviewed Date: 01/05/2023

-The Industrial Park Act permits cities to build industrial parks and related economic development facilities through the issuance of bonds without the bond issuance being approved by a three-fourths majority vote in a referendum.
-Pledging the full faith and credit of the city requires a referendum.
-But with state approval, a city council may act on its own to issue bonds pledging fees, rents, tolls, and other charges connected with an industrial park.
+The Industrial Park Act permits municipalities to build industrial parks and related economic development facilities through the issuance of bonds without the bond issuance being approved by a three-fourths majority vote in a referendum.
+Pledging the full faith and credit of the municipality requires a referendum.
+But with state approval, a municipal governing body may act on its own to issue bonds pledging fees, rents, tolls, and other charges connected with an industrial park.
 T.C.A. § 13-16-103(2).

-The city may use eminent domain to acquire industrial park property, but only for a "public use" as the term is defined in T.C.A. § 29-17-102, and the must obtain a certificate of public purpose and necessity from the Department of Economic and Community Development, even if no money is borrowed for the purchase.
+The municipality may use eminent domain to acquire industrial park property, but only for a "public use" as the term is defined in T.C.A. § 29-17-102, and the must obtain a certificate of public purpose and necessity from the Department of Economic and Community Development, even if no money is borrowed for the purchase.
 It may develop and operate an industrial park itself or turn the responsibility over to an organization, such as an industrial development corporation.
 It may join with other local governments to develop and operate its industrial parks.
-T.C.A. §§ 13-16-101–107.
+T.C.A. §§ 13-16-101 through 13-16-107.

-A municipality also may issue bonds for construction of a business park as long as the development is larger than five acres, the bonded indebtedness will not exceed 10 percent of the assessed value of the property in the community, and the project is well conceived, has a reasonable prospect of success, will provide economic development and employment will encourage businesses to locate there and will not become a burden to the taxpayers.
+A municipality also may issue bonds for construction of a business park as long as the development is at least five acres, the bonded indebtedness will not exceed 10 percent of the assessed value of the property in the community, and the project is well conceived, has a reasonable prospect of success, will provide economic development and employment will encourage businesses to locate there and will not become a burden to the taxpayers.
 The procedure for issuing such bonds is the same as that for an industrial park.
-T.C.A. § 9-21-105(21)(B)(i), T.C.A. § 9-21-402(B).
+T.C.A. § 9-21-105(22)(B)(i), T.C.A. § 9-21-402(b).